NozeIO/NozeIO.github.io/noze4nonnode.md

 pipe listens for `readable` events on the source and writes the read data to the target.
 If the target gets full, the source is paused and an `drain` event handler is installed.
 Thus removing back pressure.
 Etc.

+Note: In Noze.io you can also pipe from regular Swift sequences, like arrays.
+Example:

+    "Hello World!" | spawn("wc", "-l")

+Should print 3 :-)